 C (RUN): This is the position for driving.
-It is the position the ignition switch returns to after the engine starts, and the key is released.
+It is the position the switch returns to after the engine starts, and you release the key.

 The battery could be drained if you leave the key in the ACCESSORY or RUN position with the engine off.
 You may not be able to start your vehicle if the battery is allowed to drain for an extended period of time.